darrenldl/ocaml-SeqBox/SPECS.md

     - if reference block is a metadata block, and contains the hash field, then the output file will be hashed to check against the recorded hash
       - output file will not be deleted even if hash does not match
     - otherwise nothing is done

+## Rescuing workflow
+  1. Scan for valid blocks from start of the provided file
+    - each block is appended to OUTDIR/uid, where :
+      - OUTDIR = output directory specified
+      - uid    = uid of the block in hex
+  2. User is expected to attempt to decode the rescued data in OUTDIR using the osbx decode command

 ## To successfully encode a file
   - File size must be within threshold